GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Conclusions

 \section{Conclusions}

-In summary, we investigated the dielectric screening effect of a substrate on the quasiparticle properties of monolayer MoS$_2$ using the first-principles SternheimerGW method.
-We showed that substrate polarization reduces the quasiparticle band gap by as much as 250~meV.
+In summary, we investigated the dielectric screening effect of a substrate on the quasiparticle properties of monolayer MoS$_2$ using the first-principles SternheimerGW method and a simplified effective dielectric model to account for substrate polarization.
+We showed that the additional screening by the substrate reduces the quasiparticle band gap by as much as 250~meV.

 \GWnot{} calculations yield an indirect fundamental band gap for the free-standing MoS$_2$ monolayer, using the experimental lattice parameters.
-Here, we found that in the presence of substrate screening, the \GWnot{} band gap exhibits a direct character.
+Here, we found that in the presence of additional screening from the model substrate, the \GWnot{} band gap exhibits a direct character.
 This result is independent of the frequency integration scheme (FF or PPA).
-The sensitivity of the direct/indirect character of the gap to substrate screening is a new element to be taken into account when using \textit{ab initio} many-body calculations to predict the optoelectronic properties of 2D materials.
+The sensitivity of the direct/indirect character of the gap to substrate screening is an element to be taken into account when using \textit{ab initio} many-body calculations to predict the optoelectronic properties of 2D materials.

-We also found that substrate screening affects the dispersions of quasiparticle bands.
-For example, screening enhances the electron and hole carrier effective masses at the {K} point are enhanced by as much as 8\% and 27\%, respectively.
+We also found that substrate screening affects the dispersion of quasiparticle bands.
+For example, screening enhances the electron and hole carrier effective masses at the {K} point by as much as 8\% and 27\%, respectively.
 The resulting masses are in very good agreement with experiments.